macOS High Sierra's App Store System Preferences Can Be Unlocked With Any Password - Slashdot

 Re: (Score:2)

 Re:So I have to have root level access...
-(Score:4, Insightful)
+(Score:5, Insightful)

 So when you need to execute a command with root privileges, what do you do?